syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/template-studio.md

 6. Click either **Next** or the **Features** tab, and you will see the features listed for the selected controls.
 You can choose the required features.

 7. Click either **Next** or the **Configuration** tab, and the Configuration section will be loaded.
-You can choose the required .NET Core version, themes, https configuration, and Blazor Web Assembly project types (ASP.NET Core hosted and Progressive Web Application).
+You can choose the required (.NET 5.0 and ASP NET Core 3.1), themes, https configuration, and Blazor Web Assembly project types (ASP.NET Core hosted and Progressive Web Application).

    N> ASP.NET Core hosted and Progressive Web Application options are only visible for the Blazor Web Assembly App project type.